C-Nedelcu/talk-to-chatgpt/README.md

 this API properly.
 So if you don't use Google Chrome (desktop) you will only get text-to-speech functionality, in other words, you can listen to the bot's responses, but you can't speak to it.

 **Q: Are you going to make a Google Chrome extension?**
-A: Yes, this is in the works.
-I expect the Google Chrome extension to reach the web store by January 2023 if all goes well.
+A: Yes, there is a Google Chrome extension.
+It is currently under review before it can be found on the Chrome extension store.
+If you want to use it as extension right now, you can download the chrome-extension folder on your computer and load it in Developer mode.
+I will update this with the link to the extension on the store when it is published.

 **Q: Can you make it speak faster or in a different voice or language?** A: Yes, use the settings menu.
 You can select a variety of settings among which the speech rate, voice type, and language.